usnistgov/xsim-chip/README.md

 * Jason Killgore, PhD | [NIST Homepage](https://www.nist.gov/people/jason-killgore)

+## Community & Support

+We welcome feedback from the community.
+However, moving forward, the project members plan to mainly just provide minimal maintenance, specifically for any bugs and issues.
+The provided Python scripts are a proof-of-concept to demonstrate the potential of XCT simulations in the field of advanced semiconductor packaging.

+In the future, we are interested in extending this framework to laminography.
+Other areas of interest include reducing VRAM/RAM requirements for each of the steps in the workflow in order to scale more efficiently to larger fields-of-view in the simulations.
+However, no formal timelines are in place for this roadmap.

 ## Acknowledgements

 This work was performed with funding from the CHIPS Metrology Program, part of